rranshous/yourwallworld/apps/contextcanvas/docs/ipi-finer-interaction.md

 ## Open Questions

 1. **Should we show a diff when canvas is replaced?**
-   - Pro: User sees what changed
-   - Con: Adds UI complexity
-   - Decision: Start simple (just show "Canvas replaced"), add diff later if needed
+   - **Decision**: No. Keep it simple - just show "Canvas replaced" message in chat

 2. **How to handle viewport control during active editing?**
+   - **Decision**: Queue viewport changes, apply after Claude's full response completes
-   - Lock viewport during tool execution?
+   - This prevents jarring mid-edit viewport jumps
-   - Allow Claude to move viewport mid-edit?
-   - Decision: Allow at any time, but queue updates until rendering complete
+   - User sees final state after all rendering is done

 3. **Element naming conventions?**
-   - Enforce unique names?
-   - Auto-generate names?
-   - Decision: Suggest naming convention, don't enforce (Claude can decide)
+   - **Decision**: Lead by example in starter JS/templates
+   - Let Claude choose names naturally
+   - No enforcement - Claude decides what makes sense

 4. **Should there be a canvas history/undo?**
-   - Out of scope for this IPI
+   - **Decision**: Out of scope for this IPI
    - Consider for future enhancement

 ---